Easily create unique graphics to use in Photoshop by capturing them with Adobe Capture on your iPhone, iPad, or Android device.

 Tip: Try to capture objects against a high contrast background.
 For example, a black and white drawing or a bright cup on a dark table.

-Note: The screenshots in this tutorial show Adobe Capture CC on an iPad.
+Note: The screenshots in this tutorial show Adobe Capture on an iPad.
 The user interface may vary between iPhone, iPad, and Android devices.

 Tap Remove From Shape and drag your finger over the parts of the shape you want to remove.
 If you accidentally remove too much or want to add more to your shape, tap Keep in Shape and drag over the additional areas.